 The scheme is considered to be one of Council’s most valuable assets.
 It protects some 10,000 hectares of fertile floodplain land and has increased the amount of land being used for high yield horticultural purposes.

-The scheme includes 64km of stop bank and associated assets which is the length of the Waipaoa River between the Te Karaka township and the river mouth.
+The scheme includes 64km of stopbank and associated pipes located approximately between Te Karaka township and the Waipaoa river mouth.

 About the project